Knowing what to expect immediately after your operation might make it less stressful.

 - that you are comfortable and any pain is under control

-- that any wound drains are working properly and they record how much fluid is draining from them
+- your wound drains and they record how much fluid is draining

 - that any drips are running at the right rate